-And see what it brought Deborah to, what confidence she had, even before they set out; but I will not enter into any of that, pass by all that; but when she testifies, "The stars in their courses fought against Sisera.
-The river of Kishon swept them away, that ancient river, the river Kishon;" she stands amazed at her faith, she stands amazed at God's interposition, and she says, "O my soul," feeble as you are, benighted as you often are, bound as you often are, and cannot come forth unto the house of the Lord; shut up and cast down as you often are; yet here is such a display of eternal power and love that "O my soul, you have trodden down strength."
-There she stood upon the ruins of the adversary, there she stood upon the rock of eternal ages, wrapped in the eternal God, as happy as a soul could be on this side of Jordan.
-"So," in deep solemnity, "let all your enemies perish;" then, springing as in a moment from the contemplation of wrath to that of love, "but let them that love him be as the sun when he go forth in his might."
+And see what it brought Deborah to-what confidence she had. even before they set out; but I will not enter into any of that, pass by all that; but when she testifies, " The stars in their courses fought against Sisera.
+The river of Kishon swept them away, that ancient river, the river Kishon;" she stands amazed at her faith, she stands amazed at God's interposition, and she saith, "O my soul," feeble as thou art, benighted as thou often art, bound as thou often art, and cannot come forth unto the house of the Lord; shut up and cast down as thou often art; yet here is such a display of eternal power and love that "O my soul, thou hast trodden down strength."
+There she stood upon the ruins of the adversary, there she stood upon the rock of eternal ages, wrapt in the eternal God, as happy as a soul could be on this side Jordan.
+"So," in deep solemnity. "let all thine enemies perish :" then, springing as in a moment from the contemplation of wrath to that of love, "but let them that love him be as the sun when he goeth forth in his might."